jie-nissel/main/index.md

 ## Welcome to Jie's Blog

 As part of learning and growing knowledge and skills, I think it is important to have intellectual curiosity and hands-on experience to realize the theory into reality.
-It is also fancinate on how fast the technology and AI/ML techniques have been advancing, and how much they can benefit all-around fields to improve productivity, create new insights, and forcast what is unseen.
+It is also fancinating that how fast the technology and AI/ML techniques have been advancing, and how much they can benefit all-around fields to improve productivity, create new insights, and forcast what is unseen.

 - October 2021 Topic:
   - ABC